Skip to content

 What is PMI and when does it apply?

-Private Mortgage Insurance protects the lender when the deposit is below 20 percent.
-Typically 0.3-1.5 percent of loan balance annually.
-Drops off automatically when loan-to-value reaches 78 percent.
+Private Mortgage Insurance (or its equivalent) protects the lender when the deposit is below a threshold (commonly 20 percent).
+It typically costs 0.3-1.5 percent of loan balance annually.
+In some jurisdictions PMI falls away once the loan-to-value ratio reaches a defined threshold — check the rules that apply to your loan.

 How do I find my property tax?